Aelpler/-alpler-logger/README.md

 JavaScript:

-    let logger = require("@alpler/logger")
+    const logger = require("@alpler/logger");

-    logger.logger.setLogLevel(logger.LogLevel.INFO)
+    logger.setLogLevel(logger.LogLevel.INFO);
-    logger.logger.log(logger.LogLevel.ERROR, "example.js:5", "There is no code left to execute :(")
+    logger.log(logger.LogLevel.ERROR, "example.js:5", "There is no code left to execute :(");

 TypeScript:

-    import { logger, LogLevel } from  "@alpler/logger"
+    import * as logger from "@alpler/logger"

-    logger.setLogLevel(LogLevel.INFO)
+    logger.setLogLevel(logger.LogLevel.INFO)
-    logger.log(LogLevel.ERROR, "example.ts:3", "There is no code left to execute :(")
+    logger.log(logger.LogLevel.ERROR, "example.ts:3", "There is no code left to execute :( ")

 OUTPUT:

-    [20.02.2022] [17:00] 4.000 example.js:5 There is no code left to execute :(
+    [21.02.2022] [01:08] ERROR example.ts:3 There is no code left to execute :(

 ## Log Levels